royandhika/dagster-bootstrap-two/README.md

-# dagster-bootstrap-two
+# Project Medusa

-Dagster with my custom needs, the specification:
-*dagster, dbt, sling, sqlserver, mysql*
-Also, made a docker compose script for deployment-ready that contains:
+Production grade dagster project, with separate container adapting microservices:
-- database container (using mysql),
+- database container (using pg),
 - webserver container,
 - daemon container,
-- grpc(code location) container
+- grpc(s) container

+This project is mono-container, but can be run separately

 ## Getting started